-AASD is working towards the implementation of common assessments within content areas.
-Common assessments can be created through the same process that is used to develop curriculum.
+The AASD continues to work on the implementation of common assessments within content areas.
+Common assessments can be created through the same process that is used to develop the curriculum.
 This process brings teachers together to collaborate in the courses/grade levels that they teach.
-Common assessments will meet the expecations of the academic standards and will include questions that represent various levels of Webb's Depth of Knowledge.
+Common assessments will meet the expectations of the academic standards and will include questions that represent various levels of Webb's Depth of Knowledge.
 Validation of these assessments would occur through central office review, building supervisor review, departmental review, teacher peer review.